anilabraham-IT/IntuneEDU/IntuneEDU/take-a-test-profiles.md

 4. To remove a group from the assignment, select the group from the **Groups assigned** menu.
 Then click **Remove Groups**.
 5. Click **Ok** to submit your changes.

-## Delete Take a Test profile
-When you delete a Take a Test profile, it becomes a typical user account.
-Students are still able to sign in to the account with its existing credentials, but the URL assessment link is removed from the account.
-Signing into the account will also no longer lock student devices.

-1. From the **Take a Test profiles** page, choose the profile you want to delete.
-2. Click **Delete Take a Test profile**.
-3. Click **Delete** to confirm your action.
+> [!NOTE]
+>  Intune for Education used to offer the ability to configure a Take a Test profile by specifying an Azure AD account as the test-taking account.
+If you already have Take a Test profiles configured in this way, you can still view the profile and assign it to groups, but you can't edit the profile in Intune for Education.
+To edit the profile, visit Intune in the Azure portal.

 To find out more about Take a Test on your devices, see [Take a Test in Windows 10](https://technet.microsoft.com/edu/windows/take-tests-in-windows-10).